 Paul’s Concern for the Galatians

 8 However at that time, not knowing God, you Gentiles were enslaved to those who by nature are not gods.
 9 But now that you have come to know God, or rather to be known by God, why do you return back to the weak and miserable elemental principles.
 Do you desire to be in bondage to them all over again?
 10 You observe days, months, seasons, and years.
 11 I am afraid for you, that I might have wasted my labor for you.

 12 I beg you, brothers, become as I am, for I also have become as you are.
 You did me no wrong, 13 but you know that because of weakness in the flesh I preached the Gospel to you the first time.
-14 That which was a temptation to you in my flesh, you did not despise nor reject, but you received me as an angel of God, even as Christ Jesus.
+14 That which was a temptation to you in my flesh, you did not despise nor reject, but you received me like an angel of God, even as Christ Jesus.

 15 What was the blessing you enjoyed?
 For I testify to you that, if possible, you would have plucked out your eyes and given them to me.
 16 So then, have I become your enemy by telling you the truth?
 17 They zealously seek you but without good intentions.
 No, they desire to alienate you, that you may seek them.
 18 But it is always good to be zealous for a good cause, and not only when I am present with you.